 (II) Conduct initial review of materials, expert evaluation, and collective decision-making to determine the recommendation list, and submit it to the national data administration authority.

-Where the national data administration authority confirms an entity as a registration institution through the selection process, the provincial-level data administration authority shall organize the entity to submit registration-institution information on the National Data Property Rights Registration Service Platform.
+Where the national data administration authority confirms an entity as a registration institution through the selection process, the provincial-level data administration authority shall organize the entity to submit registration-institution information on the National Data Property Rights Registration Service System.

 (I) Conduct Data Property Rights registration in a public, fair, and impartial manner;